 - a.
-Complete construction of Pinewood Place for disabled individuals with no income awaiting a Social Security Disability designation. - b.
-Provide affordable housing opportunities in underserved rural areas throughout central Illinois through completion of construction of Oak Field Place; closing and starting construction of senior housing in Ladd, Robinson and Newton; and, submit 9% LIHTC applications for 2 additional rural communities in 2020. - c.
+Complete construction of Pinewood Place for disabled individuals. - b.
+Provide affordable housing opportunities in underserved rural areas throughout central Illinois through completion of construction of Oak Field Place; closing and starting construction of senior housing in Ladd, Robinson and Newton; and, submit 9% LIHTC applications for 2 additional rural communities in 2022. - c.
 Expand the Community Improvement and Support Initiative activity to include Sponsor Based Vouchers for organizations partnering with HACC to meet service need of housing insecure, low-income families. - d.
 Expand the local home-ownership program to include the provision of a Housing Counseling program intended to divert homelessness and provide counseling on seeking, financing, maintaining, renting, or owning a home.
 Expand the second mortgage program to include participants of the MTW SHIFT program.